carlosoravia/carlosoravia/README.md

 I really enjoy playing instruments such: guitar 🎵, bass 🎸 and piano 🎹.

-I started as a self-taught with no expetations
+I started as a self-taught with no expectation and i've found one of my deepest passion.